lee2sman/now/README.md

 ### Code sketching

 For the past 3 1/2 years I've engaged in [code sketching](https://leetusman.com/everyday/).
-Almost every day I work on my projects in a ‘code-sketching’ kind of way.
-Like a painter in their studio, I work on these sequentially, trying new things, iterating on past projects, or striking into new territory.
-Most often these are web-based artworks, but also archives, tools, zines, games or other experiments.
+Almost every day I work on my projects.
+Like a painter in their studio I work on these sequentially, trying new things, iterating on past projects, or striking into new territory.
+Most often these are web-based artworks, but also archives, tools, zines, games, art fragments or other experiments.
 Some of these grow into larger projects and others stay as small sketches.

 ### Artists and Hackers